Table of Contents

 Though I agree that there are benefits associated with low-intensity activities like walking that you can’t get from more intense steady-state exercise, it’s not because you burn more fat from these activities…

-The “Fat-Burning Zone” made famous in the early 2000s (mostly to sell heart rate monitors) suggested that because you burn a higher percentage of fat during low-intensity activity versus higher intensity exercise, if your goal is to burn fat you should not sprint or workout too aggressively because you’ll be burning mostly sugar rather than fat.
+The “Fat-Burning Zone” made famous in the early 2000s (mostly to sell heart rate monitors) suggested that because you burn a higher percentage of fat during low-intensity activity versus higher intensity exercise, then you’ll lose more body fat.
+Said, another way, if your goal is to burn fat you should not sprint or workout too aggressively because you’ll be burning mostly sugar rather than fat.

 The only problem with this thought process is the fact that you burn far more total calories when you work out intensely.
 So much so, that you end up burning more total fat calories even though you are burning a lower percentage of fat calories per minute of exercise.